rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_ADJUSTFID (hs_adjustfid.int)`

-Runs after calculating character figure FID on the inventory screen, whenever the game decides that character appearance might change.<br>
+Runs after calculating character figure FID on the inventory screen, whenever the game decides that character appearance might change.\
 Also happens on other screens, like barter.

 __NOTE:__ FID has following format: `0x0ABBCDDD`, where: `A` - object type, `BB` - animation code (always 0 in this case), `C` - weapon code, `DDD` - FRM index in LST file.